dolphindb/api-csharp/README.md

 }
 ```

-#### 9.2.
-Save data to a distributed table
+#### 7.2 Save data to a distributed table

-Distributed table is the data storage method recommended by DolphinDB in production environment.
-It supports snapshot level transaction isolation and ensures data consistency.
-Distributed table supports multiple copy mechanism, which provides data fault tolerance and data access.
-Load balancing.
+Distributed table is recommended by DolphinDB in production environment.
+It supports snapshot isolation and ensures data consistency.
+With data replication, Distributed tables offers fault tolerance and load balancing.

-The data tables involved in this example can be built with the following script:

-*Please note that distributed tables can only be used in cluster environments with `enableDFS=1` enabled.*
+Use the following script in DolphinDB to create a distributed table.
+Function `database` creates a database.
+The path of a distributed database must start with "dfs".
+Function `createPartitionedTable` creates a distributed table.

 ```
 dbPath = 'dfs://testDatabase'